 If you’re experiencing severe toothache or dental sensitivity, you may be in need of root canal therapy.
 While many patients cringe when they hear the words “root canal,” this restorative treatment actually relieves discomfort and improves overall oral health and function.
-When you’re ready to find out more and start relieving pain immediately, call your experienced San Antonio dentist, D. Michael Miller, DDS to schedule an appointment.
+When you’re ready to find out more and start relieving pain immediately, call your experienced Oak Hills dentist, D. Michael Miller, DDS to schedule an appointment.

 Root canal therapy is an advanced restorative dentistry treatment used to repair teeth when decay or damage reaches the innermost layers of the tooth.
 Called the pulp, this interior layer of the tooth is where the nerve system is positioned.
 For this reason, the bacteria and plaque that cause tooth decay or shifting pieces of a broken tooth can irritate the nerve, leading to serious discomfort.